 The growing size of games

-As anyone with a reasonable game library can attest, modern games's voracious appetite for storage continues to expand, with new games including updates and add-ons easily pushing up to (or in some cases beyond) the 100GB mark.
-Given that we're winding down a console cycle, we're also due for another significant spike in the size of AAA titles, meaning that games in the next generation could easily breach 150GB.
+As anyone with a reasonable game library can attest, modern games's voracious appetite for storage continues to expand, with new games including updates and add-ons easily pushing up to and in some cases beyond the 100GB mark.
+Given that we're winding down a console cycle, we're also due for another significant spike in the size of AAA titles, meaning that games in the next generation will likely breach 150GB.

-For roughly the same price, you can easily snag a 4TB traditional HDD and, while the slower read/write speeds may cost you a handful of seconds of staring blankly at a loading screen, your pain will be significantly salved by being able to stash almost eight times as many games on a single drive.
+For roughly the same price, you can easily snag a 4TB traditional HDD.
+The slower read/write speeds may cost you a handful of seconds of staring blankly at a loading screen, and your teammates might bully you into buying an SSD, but your pain will be salved by being able to stash four times as many games on a single drive.
+Or maybe not.

 Having an SSD for your boot drive is extremely useful

 How bad is it?
-That depends on many factors, like the speed of your hard drive (5400 rpm drives are noticeably slower than 7200 rpm drives for boot times), how long the drive has been used, the number of applications installed, whether a file defragmentation utility has been run, and more.
+That depends on many factors, like the speed of your hard drive (5400 rpm drives are slower than 7200 rpm drives), how long the drive has been used, the number of applications installed, whether a file defragmentation utility has been run, and more.

 With a clean Windows 10 build and a fast WD Black 4TB HDD, boot times (from the end of the BIOS POST sequence to being at the Windows 10 desktop) can take 20-30 seconds.
 On a slower WD Blue 2TB HDD, under the same circumstances, boot times are typically 30-40 seconds.
 And for just about any good SSD, like a Samsung 860 Evo 1TB, booting in 10 seconds is typical.

 That's for a clean build, however.
-With a well-used Windows 10 installation—one that has been in use for a year, through a bunch of Windows and application updates—things get markedly worse.
-Boot times of a minute or more are possible and even likely, especially if there are a bunch of startup utilities scheduled to run.
+With a well-worn Windows 10 installation—one that has been in use for a year, through a bunch of Windows and application updates—things get markedly worse.
+Boot times of a minute or more are possible and even likely on HDDs, especially if there are a bunch of startup utilities scheduled to run.
 But on an SSD, booting in 10-15 seconds is still reasonable.

 SSD performance gains in games aren't that staggering